Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 FourCastNet \citep{kurth2023fourcastnet}, a neural network for global-scale weather forecasting, combines adaptive Fourier neural operators (AFNO) with a vision transformer (ViT).
 AFNO serves as a resolution-invariant encoder/decoder, adept at capturing physical phenomena.
 ViT tokenizes AFNO representation and employs self-attention to model complex spatial and temporal interactions in weather dynamics.
 Initially trained for single-time step prediction, it's fine-tuned for consecutive predictions, significantly speeding up forecasting compared to physics-based NWP.
 However, its accuracy falls short of current NWP systems, prompting ongoing improvements.

 \citet{bi2023accurate} proposed Pangu-Weather.
 Like FourCastNet, this model builds off vision transformers, but instead of using AFNOs, proposes a novel three-dimensional (3D) Earth-specific transformer architecture (3DEST) to better model weather correlation with latitude, longitude, and altitude.
 The key design decision is in the positional encoding used by the 3DEST, which encodes absolute position coordinates rather than relative ones and incorporates translation invariance.
 This encoding uses 527 times more embedding parameters, but the authors did not observe issues with prediction or optimization.
 The model also employs `hierarchical temporal aggregation' to address error accumulation in long-horizon forecasts.
 To mitigate this source of error, the authors learn models that are trained on 1-, 3-, 6- and 24-hour intervals so that long-horizon forecasts can be computed using an aggregation of models, using 3-4 predictions at most.
 However, with each 3D ViT having 64M parameters, this aggregation strategy results in a 256M parameter model, which presents engineering issues at deployment.
+Similarly, \citet{schmude2024} proposed Prithvi-WxC, a ViT-based approach with multi-axis attention to facilitate long-range interaction with limited attention window sizes and, to mitigate block boundary artifacts, an attention window shifting method was introduced.
+The model uses 160 input variables in order to address a more diverse set of downstream tasks.
+To reason over this many inputs, it uses both local and global masking and attention mechanisms during training to learn to model local and global phenomena.
+However, the resulting model has 2.3B parameters, posing significant challenges to deployment.